thefinegraphicsroom/Frame-Sight/readme.md

 ## Disclaimer

-This application is provided as-is.
+This software is provided as-is.
 Performance may vary depending on system configuration and usage conditions.